-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 Already a member?

-The shipment included 'CZ TSR'-model sniper rifles, which can be used for sports or by special police.
+The shipment included 'CZ TSR'-model sniper rifles, which can be used for sport or by special police.

 Hungarian firm De Fango and Slovak firm XXeurope also tried to export hundreds of thousands of ammunition cartridges via Moldova to Belarus at about the same time, the document indicated.